 - Current Basic Life Support Training (BLS)

-How Long Does It Take to Become a Registered Nurse?
+How Long Does It Take to Become One?

 - A Bachelor’s Degree of Science Degree in Nursing (BSN) generally takes 4 years

 - An Associate’s Degree in Nursing (ADN) generally takes 2 to 3 years

 - To become licensed, a nurse must complete an approved nursing program and pass the NCLEX-RN (National Council Licensure Examination)

 - Additional requirements may vary in each state